madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 The code review encourages the start of conversations that lead to improvement of the overall codebase, sharing of best practices and experience from both the reviewee and reviewer.

-It's important that reviews are treated as a positive tool, while it's easy to be defensive of your work there's probably a reason a reviewer is suggesting an alternative.
+It's important that reviews are treated as a positive tool.
+While it's easy to be defensive of your work there's probably a reason a reviewer is suggesting an alternative.
 However the reviewee should feel comfortable to start a discussion about suggestions provided, it's a good chance to learn.

 Developers shouldn't fear having their code picked over as comments provided should be constructive and it allows to them to gain real insight from their peers.
-Likewise a reviewer should always feel comfortable providing constructive criticism if they feel it will lead to improvements.
+Likewise, a reviewer should always feel comfortable providing constructive criticism if they feel it will lead to improvements.

 ### Visibility